Taner Kılıç: Arrest during 2016–17 purges

 Kılıç was detained by Turkish authorities on 6 June 2017 and charged with use of the smartphone program ByLock and membership of a terrorist organisation.
 One of Turkey's supreme courts declared in September 2017 that having ByLock installed on the phone of an accused person was sufficient to establish that person's membership of the Gülen movement.
 Amnesty denied Kılıç downloaded ByLock and said the only evidence presented for this claim was that according to the prosecutor the app was on his phone in August 2014. almost three years before his arrest.
 Twenty two other lawyers were detained together with Kılıç.
 These detentions took place during the second year of the 2016–17 purges in Turkey, during which 40,000 public employees were arrested and 120,000 were dismissed or suspended from their jobs.
-On 26 October 2017, Amnesty International Turkey's director, İdil Eser, was released from prison in Turkey, while an Izmir court ordered that Kılıç remain in detention.
+On 26 October 2017, Amnesty International Turkey's director, İdil Eser, was released from prison in Turkey, while an İzmir court ordered that Kılıç remain in detention.

 The Los Angeles Times commented that the Turkish president Erdoğan, in power since 2014, had earlier been supported by Amnesty International when he was imprisoned for a poem he wrote in 1998.

 On 31 January 2018, an Istanbul court ordered that Kılıç be conditionally released.
 The prosecutor in the case appealed, and on 1 February, the court accepted the appeal, ordering that Kılıç remain in detention for the full length of his trial.